 Sodium Intake Adds Up

 It would be difficult to consume that much sodium in one concentrated bite.
 Instead, sodium intake adds up throughout the day.
-And based on estimates by the Centers for Disease Control and Prevention, less than 30 percent of the average Americans' daily intake comes from adding salt to food at the table.
+And based on estimates by the Centers for Disease Control and Prevention, only a small amount of the average Americans' daily intake comes from adding salt to food at the table.
 Salt in processed and ready-to-eat foods delivers the majority of sodium in our diets.

 Sodium's Hidden Sources